gzmarisa/TeamC/README.md

 - Chosen Obih
   - Graduate Assistant in Plant Genomics at Godfrey Okoye University
 - Connel Ching'anda
-  - Graduate Assistant in Plant Sciences at University of Arizona
+  - PhD student in Plant Sciences at University of Arizona
 - Javier Osorio
   - Assistant Professor in Goverment and Public Policy at University of Arizona
 - Kelsey Gonzalez